-As you all know, in response to the unusual economic circumstances generated by the financial crisis and the Great Recession, the FOMC brought down the target federal funds rate, its traditional policy tool, to near-zero levels - as low as it can go - and has kept it there since 2008.
-With the fed funds rate constrained at this lower bound and economic conditions requiring additional policy accommodation, the Committee also deployed nontraditional policy tools to stimulate activity: namely, large-scale purchases of long-term Treasury securities and agency mortgage-backed securities, as well as forward guidance about how long short-term interest rates would essentially remain at their lower bound of zero.
+As you all know, in response to the unusual economic circumstances generated by the financial crisis and the Great Recession, the FOMC lowered our traditional policy tool - the target federal funds rate - to near-zero levels in December 2008 and has kept it there since.
+With the fed funds rate constrained at this lower bound, and economic conditions requiring additional policy accommodation, the Committee also deployed nontraditional policy tools to stimulate activity.
+We embarked upon large-scale purchases of long-term Treasury securities and agency mortgage-backed securities.
+We also used new communications tools to provide forward guidance about how long short-term interest rates will essentially remain at their lower bound of zero.

 While large-scale asset purchases and forward guidance are unconventional tools, their effect on interest rates and real economic activity is quite conventional.
-Both tools are aimed at stimulating economic activity through lower long-term rates.
-Through arbitrage and portfolio rebalancing, lower rates in one market - whether it's the fed funds market or the Treasury and mortgage-backed securities markets - are transmitted to other rates faced by investors, nonfinancial firms and consumers, as well as across the asset and maturity spectrum.
-There is significant evidence that the FOMC's policies have been helpful in lowering rates paid by firms and consumers and, more generally, in supporting aggregate demand in the face of the substantial headwinds the economy has faced over the past six years.
+Both tools are aimed at stimulating economic activity through lower long-term interest rates.
+Through arbitrage and portfolio rebalancing, lower rates in one market are transmitted to other interest rates faced by investors, nonfinancial firms and consumers.
+Lower rates are also transmitted across the asset and maturity spectrum.
+There is significant evidence that the FOMC's policies have been helpful in reducing financing costs rates paid by firms and consumers and, more generally, in supporting aggregate demand in the face of substantial economic headwinds over the past six years.

-Most recently, economic activity picked up momentum in the second half of 2013.
-Overall, real gross domestic product (GDP) grew at over a 3-1/2 percent rate in the second half, up from an average pace of growth of about 2 percent over the previous three years.
-Moreover, we've seen a marked pickup in consumer spending, which should provide further impetus to overall growth this year.
-In the labor market, job growth has been solid and the unemployment rate is down to 6.7 percent - well below the 8.1 percent rate that prevailed when we instituted the latest round of large-scale asset purchases in September 2012.
+It should be noted that economic activity picked up momentum in the second half of 2013.
+Overall, real gross domestic product (GDP) grew at a bit under a 3-1/2 percent rate in the second half, up from an average pace of growth of about 2 percent over the previous three years.
+Moreover, we've seen some more solid consumer spending, which should provide further impetus to overall growth this year.
+In the labor market, job growth has been solid and the unemployment rate is down to 6.7 percent.
+That is well below the 8.1 percent rate that prevailed when we instituted the latest round of large-scale asset purchases in September 2012.